ivankharak/Workspace-PINAC/README.md

         # NOTE:
         # Name every app python file as appname__automator.py
         # example: for gmail ---> gmail__automator.py
-        # only two files shown under google or ms for showing purpose,there will be more
+        # there will be more apps and app files with time, few are shown

 If anyone having better idea, let me know in Discussion